 Filing a Personal Injury Claim After a Dog Bite

 A dog bite can cause severe injury and permanent damage.
 The medical expenses can be costly, and that may only be the beginning of your losses.
-You have the right to seek reimbursement for your injury if the dog owner’s negligence resulted in the attack.
+You have the right to seek reimbursement for your medical treatment and may be eligible for additional compensation if the dog owner’s negligence resulted in the attack.

-The state of Pennsylvania has strict laws about owners’ liability.
+According to the Pennsylvania Department of Agriculture, the state has strict laws about dog owners’ responsibilities.
 Owners must be in control of their pets at all times.
-The dog must be on a leash or in confinement to stop the dog from wandering off and out of the owner’s control.
+The dog must be on a leash or confined to stop the dog from wandering off and out of the owner’s control.
 Off-leash dogs and poor fence maintenance are two common ways dog bites happen.

-- Dangerous propensities, such as a history of biting without justification
+- A history of the animal’s dangerous propensities, such as biting without justification

-- Negligence, like not having the dog on a lease
+- Owner negligence, like not having the dog on a leash

-For example, a dangerous dog is confined by a wooden fence in the backyard.
+An example for when a recovery is possible is the following: A dangerous dog is confined by a wooden fence in the backyard.
 However, the latch on the gate broke weeks ago, and the owner never fixed it, resulting in the dog escaping.
 While free, the dog bites a child’s arm, causing it to break.

 The owner knew about the dog’s tendencies to be violent and failed to keep the public safe by keeping the animal contained.
-In addition to the physical injury, the severity of the attack could cause the child mental and emotional trauma.
+In addition to the physical injury, the severity of the attack could warrant compensation for the child’s mental and emotional trauma.

-You can receive compensation for your injury if we prove that the owner violated local laws and was negligent.
-The state requires owners to pay the medical expenses, even if the bite is not as severe.
+The state requires negligent dog owners to pay medical expenses, even if a bite injury is not severe.

 Medical expenses are just a few of the losses you might be able to request for reimbursement.
 If your injuries are severe, such as broken bones, you may seek compensation for other losses.

-Your mental health costs are part of your lawsuit award.
-An animal attack can be terrifying, especially for young children who are most often the victim, according to the Children’s Hospital of Pittsburgh (CHP).
+Your mental health costs and the toll on your well-being are part of your lawsuit award.
+An animal attack can be terrifying, especially for young children, who are most often the victim, according to the Children’s Hospital of Pittsburgh (CHP).
 Counseling and therapy can help victims process and cope with emotional and mental trauma like:

 - Post-traumatic stress disorder